binaryfox0/IndicesFromVertices/README.md

 ## Usage

+**_Warning_: A bug found when inputing a vertices list with program code can be made program generate faulty indices list.
+Moderator is fixing it as fast as possible.
+Thank you**

 1. Launch the program from command line.
 2. Copy the vertices from your code directly to program.
 3. Press Enter 2 times to process
 4. Copy the generate indices and modified vertices to your code

 ## Contributing

-Contributions to this calculator application are welcome.
+Contributions to this application are welcome.
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.

 ## License